Last updated on 2026-01-10

 Program structure

-The Bachelor of Science in Economics program at UNB is designed to provide students with a robust educational experience.
-The program length is typically four years, allowing students to immerse themselves in the study of economics while developing essential skills.
+The Bachelor of Science in Economics program at UNB offers a comprehensive structure that prepares students for a variety of career paths.
+The program is designed to be completed in a standard duration, allowing students to immerse themselves in the subject matter while developing essential skills.
+Key features of the program include:

 Featured Experiences